AngelikiGal/Modified-PhosphoKin/README.md

 ## Needed files

 PhosphoKin uses as input five .txt files; one containing LAMC1 in fast format, one containing the LAMC1 active sites, one containing the experimentally assigned phosphorylated residues in LAMC1 and one containing the kinases along with their recognition motifs and one all LAMC1 mutations found in cancer as downloaded by CBioPortal.
+The input files used are uploaded here: https://www.dropbox.com/sh/5p0b4fkri1uisbl/AABm9MqYvhaxEinaPKVTgfMGa?dl=0.

 ### 1) The Active Sites file:
 The file must have the following format: Start_of_active_site_1 - End_of_active_site_1, Start_of_active_site_2 - End_of_active_site_2, etc.